Fan (G)

 Details

-Volumetric flow rate through the fan at reference shaft speed under nominal, typical or design operating conditions.
+Volumetric flow rate through the fan at a reference shaft rotation speed under nominal, standard, or design operating conditions.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `Static pressure and flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to Static pressure and flow rate at reference shaft speed.

 |